juniorrojas/springs-integration-pytorch/README.md

 ![](media/integrators.gif)

-Tested with python 3.7 and PyTorch 1.6.0.
+Tested with Python 3.7 and PyTorch 1.6.0.

 ## quick start